About EGSH

 Programme Part of the UAE Golden Residence system Separate real estate residence (not branded as Golden Visa) Separate investor residence programme

-Ability to combine multiple properties Yes, in the investor’s name (the DLD and GDRFA Dubai) Yes, if all are fully paid and exceed AED 2,000,000 in total Subject to Taskeen rules (property must meet threshold)
+Ability to combine multiple properties Yes, in the investor's name (DLD and GDRFA) Yes, if all are fully paid and exceed AED 2,000,000 in total Subject to Taskeen rules (property must meet threshold)

-How to get a UAE Golden Visa through property investment?
+How do I get a UAE Golden Visa through property investment?

-To obtain the UAE Golden Visa through property investment in Dubai, you must own property or a group of properties with a value of at least AED 2,000,000, as confirmed by the DLD documentation and the GDRFA Dubai valuation rules.
-You then apply via the DLD’s Golden Visa Investor eService or centres, with the DLD coordinating property checks and the GDRFA Dubai issuing a 10‑year Golden Residence Permit if all conditions are satisfied.
+To obtain the Golden Visa through property investment in Dubai, you must own property or a group of properties with a total value of at least AED 2,000,000, as confirmed by a DLD title deed or licensed valuation certificate.
+Apply through the DLD's Golden Visa Investor eService or an authorised service centre such as EGSH.
+The DLD coordinates property verification, and the GDRFA issues the 10-year Golden Residence Permit if all conditions are met.
+Since February 2026, there is no minimum down payment requirement.

 Can I get a Dubai Golden Visa with a mortgaged property?